diyorarti/Medical-assistant/README.md

 # 🧠Fine-Tuned Medical Assistant LLM API

 An intelligent **Medical Assistant** powered by fine-tuning **Large Language Model (LLM)** that helps users answer medical-related questions with **reasoning-based explanations**.
-[The Med-Assistant LLM](https://huggingface.co/diyorarti/med-mixed-merged) is fine-tuned on the [dataset](https://huggingface.co/datasets/FreedomIntelligence/medical-o1-reasoning-SFT) dataset and deployed as [a production-ready API](https://medical-assistant-c3n1.onrender.com) on Render.
+[The Med-Assistant LLM](https://huggingface.co/diyorarti/med-mixed-merged) is fine-tuned on the [dataset](https://huggingface.co/datasets/FreedomIntelligence/medical-o1-reasoning-SFT) and deployed as [a production-ready API](https://medical-assistant-c3n1.onrender.com) on Render.

 ---